Vamsi0069/Interview-Question/AWS/AWS interview questions.md

 •	AWS Step Functions – orchestrate workflows

 #### What is a Key Pair in AWS?
-A:
 A Key Pair is used for secure SSH access to EC2 instances.
 It includes a public key (stored in AWS) and a private key (downloaded by the user).
 You create it in EC2 Dashboard → Key Pairs → Create Key Pair, and use it when launching an EC2 instance.

 #### What is AWS VPC peering?
-A: VPC peering is a networking connection between two VPCs that enables routing traffic between them using private IPs.
+ VPC peering is a networking connection between two VPCs that enables routing traffic between them using private IPs.
 Peering works across regions and accounts but does not support transitive peering.

 #### What AWS resources have you worked with?
-A:
 I’ve worked with a wide range of AWS resources, including:

 •	EC2 (virtual machines)